dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/bigquery.md

   bigquery_adapter(load_cve(), autodetect_schema=True)
 )
 ```
-In the example below, we represent `json` data as tables up to nesting level 1.
+In the example below, we represent JSON data as tables up to nesting level 1.
 Above this nesting level, we let BigQuery create nested fields.

 :::caution
 If you yield data as Python objects (dicts) and load this data as `parquet`, the nested fields will be converted into strings.
 This is one of the consequences of